 Successful at crafting litigation strategies tailored to her clients’ business objectives, Stacey has prevailed in a wide range of cases including director and officer liability claims and shareholder disputes, fiduciary liability cases, intellectual property lawsuits and non-compete claims, and insurance coverage disputes.

-She has been recognized by Best Lawyers as Lawyer-of-the-Year in 2015 for the category of Litigation-Trust & Estates and as Lawyer-of-the-Year in 2013 for Litigation-Intellectual Property Law.
-She was named the 2014 “Industry Leader for Professional Services” in the Providence Business News Business Women Awards program and was included in the Top 50 Female New England Super Lawyers for 2013.
+She was recognized by Best Lawyers in 2019 and 2015 as Lawyer-of-the-Year for Trusts and Estates Litigation in the Providence metro region.
+She was previously recognized as Lawyer-of-the-Year for Intellectual Property Litigation.
 She continues to be recognized as a ”Leader In Field” for the category of Commercial Litigation by Chambers USA: America’s Leading Guide for Business.